Treeofsavior/EnglishTranslation/README.md

-##NOTICE (Updated 08-06-2015)
+##NOTICE (Updated 08-08-2015)

 **PLEASE CHECK THE [GUIDELINES](https://github.com/Treeofsavior/EnglishTranslation/wiki/Guidelines) BEFORE SENDING YOUR PULL REQUESTS.**

-**WE WILL NOT BE ACCEPTING PULL REQUESTS DURING THE BETA TEST PERIOD EXCEPT FOR CRITICAL ONES SUCH AS FILLING IN MISSING TRANSLATIONS OR FIXING MACHINE TRANSLATED LINES**

-**FOR NOW, PLEASE DO NOT SEND PULL REQUESTS BASED ON THE FILES IN GITHUB**
+**DURING CBT, PLEASE SEND YOUR PULL REQUESTS ONLY FOR THOSE EDITED USING REAL TIME TRANSLATION, RATHER THAN SIMPLY READING IT OFF THE FILES**

 **YOU MAY CHECK THE ISSUES FOR INSTRUCTIONS ON HOW TO ENABLE REAL TIME TRANSLATION**

 <br>

-1. We've added SKILL and UI files.
-Be sure to [**CHECK THE ISSUE FOR GUIDELINES**](https://github.com/Treeofsavior/EnglishTranslation/issues/596) before you edit them. **(NEW)**
+1. Files have been updated to match the current CBT version. **(NEW)**

 2. Have you checked out our official Forums?
 Click [**HERE**](https://forum.treeofsavior.com/) move to the forums for discussion.
 Please login and click on the github icon to link your github account to it as well.